Tips on How to Save Water in the Vegetable Garden

 3. Applying Organic Manure To The Soil Structure

 This practice should be done using compost manure, and rotten plant remains such as stalks ad leaves.
 Adding organic matter redefines the soil structure by reducing the moisture escape points that would otherwise make vegetables to experience excessive moisture loss.
-You must also consider the type of soil for you which you intend to apply organic matter.
+You must also consider the type of soil for you which you intend to apply organic matter to in your organic garden.

 Clay and loam soils have superb soil moisture retaining capabilities, and vegetables can relatively thrive in them.
 With clay and loam soils, you may only need to apply organic matter at moderate rates.
 However, sand exhibit a relatively high rate of loss of soil moisture, and among the best way to control the moisture is by putting a lot of organic matter into the sandy soil structure.
 The organic matter also degrades and add a lot of nutrients that favor vegetable growth.

 4. Watering The Vegetables Accordingly

 In many vegetable growing seasons, watering is an activity that is unavoidable.
 However, you can arrive at water efficiency by strictly controlling the number of water gallons you use for your vegetable garden.
 It is considered a better approach to individually water the vegetables than just having water uncontrollably sprinkled to a garden.
 You can rely on tools such as soaker hose, jerry cans or drip cans since they are so effective at regulating the amount of water that can fall on the vegetables.
 If using a soaker hose make sure it is the right length that will fit properly into garden.
 If you need to make any adjustments you need to cut it with the best saw you can find that makes a clean and precise cut.
 Splashing water on the entire vegetable garden is a very wasteful watering technique, and it should be at all costs if you wish to establish an effective water shortage routine.

 5. Watering Vegetables At The Right Time